Mary C. Waters

-Mary C. Waters (born c.
+Mary Catherine Waters (born c.
 1957) is an American sociologist, demographer and author.
 She is the John L. Loeb Professor of Sociology and the PVK Professor of Arts and Sciences at Harvard University.
 Much of her work has focused on immigrants, the meaning of racial and ethnic identity, and how immigrants integrate into a new society.
 Waters chaired the 2015 National Research Council Panel on The Integration of Immigrants into American Society.

 Her books have received multiple awards.
 Waters has been elected to the American Philosophical Society, the American Academy of Arts and Sciences and the National Academy of Sciences.

 As of August 2023, Waters became a co-editor of the Annual Review of Sociology.

 Personal

 Waters grew up in Brooklyn, New York, where she attended Our Lady Help of Christians elementary school and Saint Saviour High School.

 She now lives in Cambridge, Massachusetts.

 Career

 Waters earned her B.A. in philosophy from Johns Hopkins University in 1978.
 She went on to earn her first M.A. in Demography in 1981 and her second M.A. in 1983 from the University of California at Berkeley, along with her PhD in Sociology in 1986.

 Waters has taught at Harvard University since 1986 and has served on multiple boards and committees at Harvard, including chairing the Sociology Department.

 She has been named the M.E.
 Zukerman Professor of Sociology, the John L. Loeb Professor of Sociology and (as of 2018) the PVK Professor of Arts and Sciences.